-Mereille subsequently became famous as a child star of the silent screen, in the character of ‘Little Sweetheart’, in the cinematic world of Mary Pickford and Charlie Chaplin.
+Mereille subsequently became famous as a child star of the silent screen, in the character of the cutesy-poppet ‘Darling Heart’, in the cinematic world of Mary Pickford and Charlie Chaplin.
 She appeared in dozens of 2-reelers with a ‘moral’ or life-message and, as such, was known affectionately throughout the world before the advent of sound.

-The elderly Peregrine tells the journalist of how, not having seen her since they were children, Mereille reappeared in his debt-ridden life in 1933 at the age of 24, dazzlingly beautiful in her Hollywood finery, at first unrecognisable to him with platinum blonde hair, in his ramshackle bungalow at the sugar plantation he was running at a financial loss in Zululand.
+The elderly Peregrine tells the journalist of how, not having seen her since they were children, Mereille reappeared in his life in 1933 at the age of 24, dazzlingly beautiful and incongruous in her Hollywood finery, in his ramshackle bungalow at the sugar plantation he was running in Zululand following the death of their father.

-Having failed to make a successful transition to adult actress, Mereille had decided to seek out her ‘little’ brother again, spit on her hands, roll up her sleeves and help to rescue him from the destructive effects of the Great Depression with her Little Sweetheart fortune.
+At that time, having failed to make a transition to adult actress, Mereille had decided to seek out her ‘little’ brother again and use some of her Darling Heart fortune to rescue him from the destructive effects of the Great Depression.

-But there’s an ongoing mystery from those far-off times, for Mereille vanished in the African jungle in 1935 and was never heard of again, having been connected with the death of the District Officer Denzil Grantley-Adams found shot in a jungle pool.
+But there’s an ongoing mystery from those far-off times, for Mereille vanished in the African jungle in 1935, having been connected with the death of the District Officer Denzil Grantley-Adams, whom she’d recently married, who was found shot in a jungle pool.

-For, perhaps even for Peregrine, before his memories finally vanish forever, magical things may still be about to happen…
+Perhaps even for Peregrine, before his memories finally vanish, magical things may still be about to happen…

 Locations: Los Angeles, Africa, UK (early-mid 1930s/2003)